Ebola virus epidemic in Sierra Leone: History of Ebola in Sierra Leone

 One aspect of Sierra Leone that is alleged to have aided the disease, is the strong desire of many to have very involved funeral practices.
 For example, for the Kissi people who inhabit part of Sierra Leone, it is important to bury the bodies of the dead near them.
 Funeral practices include rubbing the corpses down with oil, dressing them in fine clothes, then having those at the funeral hug and kiss the dead body.
 This may aid the transmission of Ebola, because those that die from Ebola disease are thought to have high concentrations of the virus in their body, even after they have died.

 For the 2001 outbreak of Sudan virus in Uganda, attending a funeral of an Ebola victim was rated by the Centers for Disease Control and Prevention (CDC) as one of the top three risk factors for contracting Ebola, along with contact with a family member with Ebola or providing medical care to someone with a case of Ebola virus disease.
 The main start of the outbreak in Sierra Leone was linked to a single funeral in which the World Health Organization (WHO) estimates as many as 365 died from Ebola disease after getting the disease at the funeral.

 Bushmeat has also been implicated in spreading Ebola disease, either by handling the raw meat or through droppings from the animals.
 It is the raw blood and meat that is thought to be more dangerous, so it is those that hunt and butcher the raw meat that are more at risk as opposed to cooked meat sold at market.
 Health care workers in Sierra Leone have been warned not to go to markets.

 2014: Outbreak started

 In late March 2014, there were suspected but not confirmed cases in Sierra Leone.
 The government announced on 31 March 2014, that there were no cases in Sierra Leone.
+Cases initially started appearing soon after the arrival of US researchers into the area.
+"After Ebola was first confirmed by laboratory tests in mid-March 2014, persistent rumours in the region linked the outbreak to a US-run research laboratory in Kenema, Sierra Leone (Wilkinson, 2017)."

 Spring 2014: Early cases

-The epidemic is thought to have started in late May, when 14 people returned from a funeral of a traditional healer, who had been trying to cure others with Ebola in Guinea.

-The first person reported infected was a tribal healer.
-She had treated an infected person(s) and died on 26 May.
-According to tribal tradition, her body was washed for burial and this appears to have led to infections in women from neighboring towns.

-The corpses were highly contagious immediately after death, so precautions such as hazmat suits were needed.
-In this region the practice of kissing and touching the dead was implicated in helping to spread Ebola.
-However, two U.S. doctors who "followed all CDC and WHO protocols to the letter" still managed to contract the disease and it is not clear how they got the disease.
+Two U.S. doctors who "followed all CDC and WHO protocols to the letter" contracted Ebola, and it is not clear how they got infected.